Scripture Reference: Galatians 5:16-26

 Suggested Emphasis: The Holy Spirit helps us live a Godly life.

-One of the subjects Paul discusses in his epistle to the churches of Galatia was a comparison of living with a “sinful nature” and living “by the Spirit.”
-If a person does not follow God but does sinful things simply because they “feel good” then their life will reflect this sinful nature.
+One of the subjects Paul discusses in his epistle to the churches of Galatia was a comparison of living with “sinful selves” and living “by the Spirit.”
+If a person does not follow God but does sinful things simply because they “feel good” then their life will reflect this sinful self.
 Sin is the fruit.
 Christians know that the Holy Spirit lives inside of them and they will do the good things that please the Holy Spirit and God.
 The good things of the Spirit are reflected in the Christian’s life.
 This is the fruit of the Spirit.

 It is easy to get lost in the visual aids here.
-As teachers of children our minds immediately go to the many crafts, songs and fun activities involving fruit.
+As teachers of children, our minds immediately go to the many crafts, songs and fun activities involving fruit.
 These are all helpful and fun in teaching but it is important to first think about what the “fruit of the Spirit” actually means to us and to our students.

 This story begins in the first chapters of the Bible.
 There was a fruit tree in the Garden of Eden.
 Different to all the other trees in the garden Adam and Eve were not free to eat from this tree.
 This one tree in the garden represented the choice between good and evil.
 God provided everything good Adam and Eve needed.
 He knew that they were not equipped to deal with evil so he told them not to eat from that one tree.
 And yet they did.